Shresht7/label-sync-action/README.md

         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # Needed to make use of the GitHub API to modify labels and update .github/labels.yaml file
 ```
 NOTE: Potential changes will only be logged if dry run is `true`.
-For SynLabels to actually modify anything you will have to set `dryrun` to `false`.
+For label-sync to actually modify anything you will have to set `dryrun` to `false`.

 ### Example Config